-- Operator's System Overview (DOC9298-3LA) introduces the series and describes computer-room operation of Prime systems. - Operator's Guide to System Monitoring (DOC9299-3LA) describes how to monitor system usage, activity, and messages.

-- Operator's Guide to File System Maintenance (DOC9300-5LA) describes the PRIMOS file system and explains how to format disk partitions, run the disk partition maintenance program, determine physical device numbers, and interpret disk-error messages.
-In addition, this book discusses in detail dynamic badspot handling, mirroring, robust partitions, and record allocation. - Operator's Guide to the Batch Subsystem (DOC9302-3LA) describes how to set up, monitor, and control the Batch subsystem. - Operator's Guide to the Spooler Subsystem (DOC9303-3LA) describes how to set up, monitor, and control the Spooler subsystem. - Operator's Guide to System Commands (DOC9304-4LA) serves as a reference guide for most of the commands described in the other books in the series. - Data Backup and Recovery Guide (DOC10129-1LA) and its update package (UPD10129-11A) describe how to save information on disk or tape and how to restore that information when it is needed. - Operator's Guide to Prime Networks (DOC10114-1LA) and its update package (UPD10114-11A) provide reference information about running network-related programs and monitoring network events.
+- Operator's System Overview (DOC9298-3LA) introduces the series and describes computer-room operation of Prime systems. - Operator's Guide to System Monitoring (DOC9299-3LA) describes how to monitor system usage, activity, and messages. - Operator's Guide to Data Backup and Recovery (DOC10324-1LA) and its update documents (UPD10324-11A and UPD10324-21A) describe how to save information on disk or tape and how to restore that information later. - Operator's Guide to the Batch Subsystem (DOC9302-3LA) describes how to set up, monitor, and control the Batch subsystem. - Operator's Guide to the Spooler Subsystem (DOC9303-5LA) describes how to set up, monitor, and control the Spooler subsystem. - Operator's Guide to System Commands (DOC9304-6LA) serves as a reference guide for most of the commands described in the other books in the series. - Operator's Guide to Prime Networks (DOC10114-1LA) and its update package (UPD10114-11A) provide reference information about running network-related programs and monitoring network events.